golang/tools/gopls/doc/features/mcp.md

 ## Instructions to the model

 This gopls MCP server includes model instructions for its usage, describing workflows for interacting with Go code using its available tools.
-These instructions are automatically published during the MCP server initialization, but you may want to also load them as additional context in your AI-assisted session, to emphasize their importance.
-The `-instructions` flag causes them to be printed, so that you can do, for example:
+To avoid forcing the client into specific workflows, these instructions are not automatically published during initialization.

+You can load them as additional context in your AI-assisted session by using the `-instructions` flag to print them:

 ```
 gopls mcp -instructions > /path/to/contextFile.md